Hritvik-55/uberAppAWS/README.md

   * PostgreSQL for SQL Database.
   * POSTGIS extension in PostgreSQL for location.
   * Strategy design pattern for DriverAllocation, Payment and Ridefare calculation.
+  * ModelMapper for transforming the DTO to concrete classes and vice-versa.

 # Endpoints